UNIT 4 CLS 292 ANEMIAS STUDY GUIDE

 what is the pathogenesis of sickle-cell anemia (hemoglobinopathies)? (learning objective)

-abnormal hemoglobin (HbS) in sickle cell anemia will change shape when it releases oxygen, causing it to polymerize and in turn distorts it into a sickle shape
+abnormal hemoglobin (HbS) in sickle cell anemia will change shape when it releases oxygen, causing it to polymerize and in turn distorting it into a sickle shape

-• sickle cells are fragile and will stick together in small vessels, leading to ischemia → the tiny, repeated infarcts in the spleen which leads to fibrosis and eventual autosplenectomy
+• sickle cells are fragile and will stick together in small vessels (capillaries), leading to ischemia & tissue hypoxia because of a blockage → cells are phagocytized by macrophages (causes the anemia) and the tiny, repeated infarcts in the spleen leads to fibrosis and eventual autosplenectomy

 prevent triggers like things that will make RBCs want to give up O2 and vaccination in those who have undergone autosplenectomy